Anthropology

 concentration in medical anthropology and global health

 The concentration in Medical Anthropology and Global Health (MAGH) addresses the biological, ecological, economic, political, and sociocultural dimensions of health, illness, and healing around the world.
 It brings together theories, frameworks, and ethnographic foundations from sociocultural anthropology with biocultural orientations and research approaches found in biological anthropology.
 Students learn theoretical and methodological tools to think critically about issues related to health research, practice, and policy.
-They will address the biological, ethical, and sociocultural aspects of global health inequities, caregiving, medical and healing practices, technological innovations, and health interventions.
+They address the biological, ethical, and sociocultural aspects of global health inequities, caregiving, medical and healing practices, technological innovations, and health interventions.
 The concentration encourages a mindful and critical look at how social conditions and inequalities shape the health and illness experiences of individuals, families, and populations.
-Students who choose a MAGH concentration may pursue further graduate academic study in medical anthropology, or careers in biomedical and health related fields, including epidemiology, global health, nursing, medicine, and public health.
+Students who choose a MAGH concentration may pursue further graduate academic study in medical anthropology, or careers in biomedical and health-related fields, including epidemiology, global health, nursing, medicine, and public health.
 Others may be interested in health policy and legal aspects of health care delivery, among other fields.

-All students with this concentration must complete six course credits in medical anthropology, global health, or cognate disciplines.
+All students opting for this concentration must complete six course credits in medical anthropology, global health, or cognate disciplines.
 In consultation with their adviser and/or the DUS, and especially if they plan independent research, students may wish to take an appropriate methods course as well.
 The senior requirement is not one of the concentration requirements; however, seniors should consult with their senior thesis advisor to complete a thesis emphasizing the medical anthropology or global health subfield.
 Courses other than those listed below or tagged with departmental attributes (in YCSmay count with permission of the DUS.

-Concentration Requirements:
+Concentration requirements

 The following courses introduce students to the subfields of anthropology.